dvdjg/mcp-office/src/docs/office_mcp_api_doc.md

 **Completions**: File paths, position ranges.

 ### word/generate-and-insert-text
-**Description**: Uses a server-side LLM to generate text based on a prompt and inserts it into a Word document. *Note: Requires COM interop for insertion and server-side LLM configuration.*
+**Description**: Uses a server-side LLM to generate text based on a prompt, processes the Markdown output, and inserts it into a Word document with appropriate formatting.
+The initial summary from the LLM is treated as a Heading 1. *Note: Requires COM interop for insertion and server-side LLM configuration.*

 **Operations**:
 - **generate**: Generates text based on a prompt and inserts it.